Mary Agnes "Aggie" Cooper Diary, 1921

 Sat Mar 26.
 Fine bright and very warm.
 We cleaned boxes and bed Clothes boxes up back stairs. burnt grass in back garden.
 I was out in evening. inviting some ladies to tea. very. warm

 Sun Mar 27.
 Fine and warm. showery making it quite muddy.
 Aunt Mattie and I at evening church.
-Earter Service Aunt Mattie and I at morning service.
+Easter Service Aunt Mattie and I at morning service.
 Mary Watson here stayed tea.
 Aunt Mattie and I in eve.

 Mon Mar 28 Colder with sleet then cleared and very cold wind.
 I went to Toronto in the afternoon.